 The Thompson Seeps Unit, previously known as WB-10 Wasteway Unit, is a 1,459-acre unit, located about eight miles northwest of Basin City in Franklin County.
-The Unit is narrow, about five to six miles long and about a half mile, wide located at the bottom of a natural coulee.
-It is owned by the U.S. Bureau of Reclamation (BOR) and is managed for public fishing and hunting access by WDFW.
+The unit is narrow, about five to six miles long and about a half mile wide located at the bottom of a natural coulee.
+It is owned by the BOR and is managed for public fishing and hunting access by WDFW.